piecanfly88/nhl-stat-leaders-cli-app/README.md

 # NhlStatLeaders

 This CLI gem "NHL Stat Leaders" scrapes cbssports.com for all NHL player's offensive statistics.
-It allows user's to view NHL player and team leaders by selecting a statistical catagory of their choosing.
-The gem also provides a convenient glossary of statistical abbreviations and definitions all in one place.
+It allows users to view NHL player and team leaders by selecting a statistical catagory of their choosing.
+The gem also provides a convenient glossary of statistical abbreviations and definitions all in one place so you never feel lost despite how new you are to the game.

 ## Installation